-hello. i am a political scientist with trans-disciplinary expertise on (world) political violence, political aesthetics, political design, and social critique.
+hello. i am a social scientists with trans-disciplinary expertise on (global) political violence, humanitarianism, digital design, science and technology, and social critique.

-Jonathan Luke Austin is Assistant Professor (Tenure Track) of International Relations at the University of Copenhagen.
-He is also Director of the Centre for Advanced Security Theory (CAST) at the University of Copenhagen, and Principal Investigator for the Future of Humanitarian Design research project.
-Austin’s research agenda is currently orientated around four main axes: 1) the comparative and microsociological study of political violence, 2) the relationships between technology, design theory and world politics, 3) the political status of aesthetics, and 4) the contemporary state of scientific critique.
-Alongside these foci, Austin possesses a decade of research and field experience in the Middle East (Syria, Lebanon, Iraq) and regularly consults for NGOs and the media on current events.
+Jonathan Luke Austin is Associate Professor of International Relations at the University of Copenhagen.
+He is also Director of the Future of Advanced Security and Technology Research Hub (FASTER), and Principal Investigator for the Future of Humanitarian Design (HUD) research collective.
+Austin’s research is transdisciplinary, cutting across (international) political sociology, science and technology studies, international relations, political science, and beyond.
+Currently, his research is orientated around four main axes: 1) the study of global political violence, 2) the material-aesthetic design of emerging digital, computational, and architectural technologies, 3) the state of critique in social science, and 4) applying social science to problems in global public policy, particularly humanitarianism and its politics.
+Austin also has 15 years of research and field experience in the Middle East (Syria, Lebanon, Iraq, Palestine).
+He regularly consults for Governments, International Organizations, non-governmental organizations and the media on current events.

 Aleppo, Syria